Portland Civil Rights Attorney

 Many Section 1983 lawsuits also involve prison abuse.
 Jailers have a basic responsibility to provide reasonably secure conditions for prisoners.
 Yet, in far too many cases, prisoners face serious safety risks.
 Prisoners may be injured by guards, sexually abused by prison staff, left in dangerous situations, or unlawfully deprived of necessary medical care.
 As an example, if your loved one dies in jail because they did not receive much needed medical treatment or attention, the government may be legally liable for that death.
 A full investigation must be conducted.

 The government is also responsible for any individual, child or adult, who is within their care.
 If a child is in a public school, a special education program, a juvenile center, or in a foster home, the government entity that is responsible for them has a duty to ensure that they are protected from harm.
 If you or your child has been the victim of abuse, sexual misconduct, molestation, or rape, please contact an experienced Portland, OR civil rights attorney immediately.

 Civil Rights Violations: Wrongful Death Actions

-At the Johnston Law Firm, LLC, our Portland wrongful death attorney has extensive experience handling complex wrongful death lawsuits.
+At Johnston Law Firm, P.C., our Portland wrongful death attorney has extensive experience handling complex wrongful death lawsuits.
 If your family member was killed as a result of a civil rights violation, whether because of a law enforcement officer’s excessive force, a jailer’s negligence, child abuse, or any other form of misconduct, you need a skilled attorney by your side.

 We understand that nothing will be able to make up for your loss.
 At the same time, we know how important it is to get justice for your family.
 Government officials and entities must be held accountable under the law, and your family needs to be able to recover the maximum available wrongful death compensation.